-\head{Different Motion Status} The robot's movement status typically adapts to environmental changes.
-To evaluate the robustness of \sysname in various indoor settings, we performed additional experiments and visualized the predicted trajectories along with the corresponding speed in \fig\ref{fig:vis-3b4f}.
-The office in Building A, floor 1 is narrow and crowded, the robot can only follow the narrow corridors.
-During turning and straight-line movement, \sysname demonstrates excellent tracking capabilities.
-It also exhibits reliable performance in challenging scenarios, including emergency starts, stops, and high-speed linear motion.
-Building A, floor 5 demonstrates an even more radical case with an extremely long and narrow corridor of approximately 40m.
-In the case of new environments, such as Building B and C, which represent complex and open areas, respectively, \sysname is not affected by unseen conditions.
-These experiment outcomes showcase its robustness and adaptability in diverse indoor settings, even when confronted with previously unseen conditions.
+\head{Different Motion Status} Robotic movement often adapts to environmental conditions.
+To assess \sysname’s robustness across varied indoor settings, we conduct additional experiments and visualize the predicted trajectories and corresponding speeds in \fig\ref{fig:vis-3b4f}.
+In Building A, floor 1, a narrow, crowded office space, \sysname accurately tracks the robot through tight corridors, including turns and straight segments.
+It also handles challenging cases like sudden starts and high-speed linear motion with ease.
+Building A, floor 5, presents a more extreme scenario, featuring a 40-meter-long narrow corridor.
+Even in new environments such as Buildings B and C, representing complex and open spaces, \sysname maintains high accuracy despite not having seen these conditions during training.
+These results demonstrate \sysname’s strong robustness and adaptability across diverse and unseen indoor environments.